bucs110fall2023/final-project-dne/README.md

 ### Features

-1. Menu where user can ready up and start the game
+1. Menu where user can start the game
-2. ability to place down attacking troops
+2. ability to place down attacking monkeys
-3. monkeys deal damage to balloons and if balloon health = 0 the balloon is killed
+3. monkeys deal damage to balloons and if balloons health = 0 then the balloon is killed
-3. differnt balloon types
+4. different balloon types with different amount of hp and speed
-4. balloons follow a set track
+5. balloons follow a set track
-5. balloons disapear when reach the end of the track
+6. balloons disapear when reach the end of the track

 ### Classes

 - Enemy Class
-    - creates and manages movement for the enemy ballon types
+    - creates and manages movement for the enemy balloon types
 - Monkey Class
     - handles the spawning and targerting of all towers the user places while preventing overlapping of towers
 - World Class